bguinen/Gamemaker-Dialogue-System/README.md

-# Dialog System for Gamemaker Studio 2
+# Dialogue System for Gamemaker Studio 2

 ## Description

-A dialog system that uses JSON objects and Gamemaker data structures to map out dialog trees.
+A dialogue system that uses JSON objects and Gamemaker data structures to map out dialogue trees.
 Also features dynamic textbox creations and a simple support structure for character/interaction animations.

 It is also set up in a way to allow for further customization.
 Before doing so, check out the diagrams and ![Further Reading](notes/Further%20Reading.txt) note to make sense of the JSON file structure and how this system uses it: